Learn More about the Benefits of TrueDark® in Your Life

-Our Clear Daywalker glasses filter approximately 40% of wavelengths between 370nm and 500nm.
-Our Daywalker glasses filter approximately 75% of wavelengths between 370nm and 500nm.
+Our Clear Daylights glasses filter approximately 40% of wavelengths between 370nm and 500nm.
+Our Daylights glasses filter approximately 75% of wavelengths between 370nm and 500nm.
 Full 100% blocking during the day is not ideal because your eyes do need SOME blue light to balance out your sleep-wake cycle so you’re alert during the day and ready for sleep at night.

-As we are always working to improve our technology and designs, the Twilight Elite and Twilight Fitovers are the result of extensive testing and customer feedback.
-The feedback on the Twilight original glasses was that they were “too dark.”
+As we are always working to improve our technology and designs, the Twilights Elite and Twilights Fitovers are the result of extensive testing and customer feedback.
+The feedback on the Twilights original glasses was that they were “too dark.”
 Because of, this, we did additional research and testing that allowed us to find a balance that lets in more yellow, orange, red and infrared – which provides more light – while still blocking the worst wavelengths of junk light.
 Our research shows that this slight adjustment in our proprietary filtering does not significantly reduce their potency.
 In fact, it makes it a little easier to see and not trip over things on the floor (like your kids’ toys, the dog, etc.) They are just as effective as the original … just with improved visibility!